Date of Award

 Scholarly Commons Citation

 Musco, Joseph Anthony, "Investigation of the Effects of Geometry on the Efficiency of the Double Lap Joint of Unidirectional Fiberglass Composites" (1991).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 249.